 Nadia dreads writing bios, mainly because she finds it weird talking in the third person (hello it’s me!
 Nadia!).
 Ellen has had to remind her several times to do this for the website.
 Nadia also has a terrible memory.
 Moments in her life she will never forget; the conversation with Tessa when she proposed we form isthisyours?.
 The first show we developed, Make Me Honest, Make Me Wedding Cake and the Adelaide Fringe Award that followed it.
 Taking our first show on tour, Best We Forget.
 Realising that she works from a closely personal level and sometimes shares embarrassing secrets with the audience and she’s ok with that.
 Realising the reason she is ok with that is because isthisyours? is the most exciting, terrifying and inspiring world Nadia has had a hand in creating.
-Nadia has also been welcomed into the creatively amazing worlds of Windmill Performing Arts, State Theatre Company of South Australia and The Border Project.
+Nadia has also been welcomed into the creatively amazing worlds of Windmill Theatre Company, State Theatre Company of South Australia and The Border Project.

 At a young age Lydia found herself having to choose between being a performer, a writer or a scientist.
 Later in life she was relieved to find there was a secret option where she could moonlight as all three.
 Lydia studied at Flinders Drama Centre and has performed widely in Sydney and Adelaide as well as devising and performing with isthisyours? for many wonderful high-kicking, scratchie-losing years.
 Lydia was part of ATYP’s Fresh Ink playwriting ensemble and has written shows for the Powerhouse Museum, the Rock Surfers, Urban Myth Theatre Company and received the Minter Ellison Fringe & Beyond award for her solo show I’m not pale, I’m dead which she has toured extensively.
 Whilst not being a scientist per se Lydia enjoys playing with liquid nitrogen and gushing about steam engines and has written science and history programs for young people at the Powerhouse Museum, the Australian Museum and the British Museum, helped along by her Masters of Museum Studies where she learnt how to use words like qualitative and quantitative in a sentence.
 Lydia’s theatre-making work is inspired by her attempts to unpack very tricky concepts into small parcels, her love of fantasy and science fiction worlds and her own very mediocre knitting skills.